Artist Advisory Board

-In order to remain relevant BMS needs to continually raise the bar of the quality and breadth of the offerings it provides and find new ways to bring the excitement of artistic discovery to the next generation.
+In order to remain relevant, BMS needs to continually raise the bar of the quality and the breadth of the offerings it provides and find new ways to bring the excitement of artistic discovery to the next generation.
 These Advisory Board members have generously agreed to contribute their time and wise counsel to moving BMS forward.

 Our Advisory Board plays a key role in helping BMS to continually enrich our educational and artistic offerings, improve our pedagogical approach, increase our visibility in the community, and refine our strategy.

 Our Advisory Board activities are coordinated by BMS Advisory Board Director, Peter Argondizza.

 Our Advisory members include:

 Hanna Arie-Gaifman’s serves as the Director of 92nd Street Y’s Tisch Center for the Arts, a 141-year old cultural organization and community center, where she draws from her experience as a dedicated pianist, a literary scholar and an arts manager who has supervised orchestras, academic programs and music festivals.
 Her intellectual and geographic travels have led to relationships with some of this century’s greatest cultural figures, including Václav Havel, Madeleine Albright, Allen Ginsberg, Arthur Miller, Vladimir Ashkenazy and Isaac Stern.
 In the United States, Arie-Gaifman has taught at University of California, Berkeley and at New York University.